 Application of computers to analyzing common structures.
-Use of standard industry software packages (ETABS and SAFE) for analyzing two dimensional and three dimensional structures including trusses, moment resisting frames, and shear walls against gravity loads as well as lateral loads (seismic and wind).
+Use of standard industry software packages (ETABS and SAFE) for analyzing two dimensional and three dimensional structures including trusses, moment resisting frames, and shear walls against gravity loads as well as lateral loads.
 Introduction of Local and Global Coordinates Systems, the importance of the proper connectivity among elements as well as the definition of the Cardinal points and the insertion points.
 Modeling of one-way and two-way slabs using different slabs types.
 Export of Structure Reactions from ETABS to SAFE and modeling of foundations.
-Pre-requisite: CIVE 209
+Co-requisite: CIVE 304